-1.8 The LD organised a wide range of promotional activities including exhibitions, seminars and talks to promote public understanding of labour laws and publicise employee-oriented and good human resource management measures.
-In 2021, seminars were conducted for human resources managers and corporate executives, including the promotion of effective workplace communication.
-We continued the Good Employer Charter initiative in the year to further encourage more employers in different industries to adopt good human resource management, including the implementation of family-friendly employment practices in the workplace.
+1.6 The LD organised a wide range of promotional activities including exhibitions, seminars and talks to promote public understanding of labour laws and publicise employee-oriented and good human resource management measures.
+In 2022, we continued the promotion of labour-management collaboration to encourage both sides to exchange views and enhance mutual understanding on labour issues of common concern.